 This course is designed to assist the student in continuing to develop speed and accuracy using the touch method of keyboarding through classroom instruction and lab exercises.
-Emphasis is on the production of business documents using decisionmaking skills.
+Emphasis is on the production of business documents using decision-making skills.
 Upon completion, the student should be able to demonstrate proficiency and an acceptable rate of speed and accuracy, as defined by the course syllabus, in the production of high-quality business documents.
-Summer semester only.